4commerce-technologies-AG/midi-smtp-server/README.md

 ## MidiSmtpServer

-MidiSmtpServer is the highly customizable ruby SMTP-Service library with builtin support for AUTH and SSL/STARTTLS, 8BITMIME and SMTPUTF8, IPv4 and IPv6 and additional features.
+MidiSmtpServer is the highly customizable ruby SMTP-Server and SMTP-Service library with builtin support for AUTH and SSL/STARTTLS, 8BITMIME and SMTPUTF8, IPv4 and IPv6 and additional features.

 As a library it is mainly designed to be integrated into your projects as serving a SMTP-Server service.
 The lib will do nothing with your mail and you have to create your own event functions to handle and operate on incoming mails.
 We are using this in conjunction with [Mikel Lindsaar](https://github.com/mikel) great Mail component (https://github.com/mikel/mail).
 Time to run your own SMTP-Server service.